-Pursuant to the Restated Plan, an additional 500,000 shares will be reserved for issuance under the Restated Plan and the evergreen provision will be amended such that, commencing on January 1, 2017, and on each January 1 thereafter during the ten-year term of the Restated Plan, the aggregate number of shares available for issuance under the Restated Plan shall be increased by that number of shares of our common stock equal to the least of:
+Pursuant to the Restated Plan, an additional 4,000,000 shares will be reserved for issuance under the Restated Plan.
+In addition, the term of the evergreen provision Restated Plan will also be extended.
+Under the Restated Plan, the "evergreen provision" will allow for an annual increase in the number of shares available for issuance under the Restated Plan on January 1 of each year during the ten-year term of the Restated Plan, through and including January 1, 2034.
+The annual increase in the number of shares under the Restated Plan will be equal to the least of:

-- · 4% of our outstanding capital stock on the last day of the immediately preceding calendar year; - · 300,000 shares; - an amount determined by our board of directors.
+- · 6% of our outstanding capital stock on the last day of the immediately preceding calendar year; and - · an amount determined by our board of directors.